dh73/test/docs/source/index.rst

 Another example that involves logic and connectivity issues, such as inverting pins or ports tied to constant values that block the testing of some properties, can introduce errors that make properties pass vacuously.
-In Figure 1.11, a default disable statement accidentally prevents the delayed_reset assertion from being triggered.
+In **Figure 1.11**, a default disable statement accidentally prevents the delayed_reset assertion from being triggered.

 +----------------------------------------------------------------------+